-All employees holding a position in the school building are expected to be at work during certain events; some events may also require attendance by support personnel from the central office.
+All employees holding a position in the school building are expected to be at work during certain events.
 Absences during these events may require medical documentation or other proof of personal emergency.
 Unexcused absences during these events are grounds for disciplinary action, up to and including termination of employment.